Bukama/CodeSnippets/events.md

 That is not true in a CRUD-based system, because the query services can't access the database.

 ### Kafka
+_Apache Kafka_ is a distributed message broker which provides publish/subscribe approach like JMS.
+On the official _Kafka_ website it claims to offer high performance and throughput.

+_Kafka_ organizes messages (events) in topics where consumer groups can subscribe to.
+Each message inside a topic is only consumed once per consumer group.

+Producers are those client applications that publish (write) events to Kafka, and consumers are those that subscribe to (read and process) these events.
+That means producers are command services, while consumers are query services in terms of _CQRS_.
+These functionalities are offered due the _Producers API_ and _Kafka Consumers API_.
+Next to these two API _Kafka_ offers an _Admin API_ to manage topics, clients etc., an _Stream API_ to implement stream processing of events, and a _Connect API_ with which e.g. services can receive every change to a database table.

 # Summary
+As far as I understand, _Kafka_ offers functionality similar to JMS in easy-to-use APIs to produces or consume events.
+The segregation into different topics and consumer groups is quite similar to the several _EventStores_ or _JMS_ queues that are used at my work to distribute events to services which implement the related workflow.
+Of course, I expect using _Kafka_ for this allows a more harmonious / self-consistent integration, because developers can work with a more consistent API.
+The _Admin_ API seems to offer a built-in possibility to manage all related things, which has to be self-created otherwise.

+In terms of scaling and fault-tolerance, I don't see a real difference between _CQRS_ and an enterprise-ready database.
+It all about the ability to scale the database (in _CQRS_ the event hub) in which events are stored.
+Same for ability to increase fault-tolerance by running more than one instance (with synchronization of course).
+As far as I know enterprise-ready databases (e.g. _Oracle_) are scalable in a good way.
+As of now the database was never the bottleneck at my work so far, but external services out of our control.
+Scaling the producers and consumers is, in my point of view, independent of the topic of topic investigated here.
+Containerized services (application services) are of course easier tp scale than traditional shared application servers.

+I see _CQRS_ (and _Kafka_ as one framework for it) as a good event-driven architecture, which we have implemented at my work in a very similar way.
+Most obvious difference is that we don't store each event permanent, but the whole state history, so we can track what happened to a single processed element.
+_Kafka_ could be an alternative at my work, but would mean to reimplement the whole distribution system.
+I think the distribution system we use itself is not our problem, because - regardless of using _Kafka_ or not - we would have to implement a way to read the events from the database.
+_Kafka's Connect API_ could be one way to do this, but implementing an own JCA resource-adapter would be another one (among others).

+_Kafka_ is not part of _Jakarta Enterprise Edition_ which would be against our goal to get independent of vendor-specific implementations.